 - Play music.
 The number one factor that has helped my family reduce screen time!
 Although using my phone less for social media, I am using it much more to play music.
 We set up a bluetooth speaker to easily connect to the phone and this has helped our whole family reduce the amount of time the TV is on.
 Now that there is music always playing, we never turn the TV on for background noise.
 I turn music on right when I wake up and right when I get home from work and change the Pandora stations based on how I am feeling.
 I used to cook dinner with the news on in the background, now I cook (and dance) with upbeat and energizing songs.
 We used to occasionally eat with the TV on in the background (the ultimate no-no!), and now we just switch up the music.
 This simple change has allowed us all to be more mindful and reduce screen time!

 - Create alternate activities.
 My husband and I were noticing we got into a bad habit of watching too much tv on weeknights.
 So we set limits (mentioned above) and created specific activities to do before and/or instead of watching tv for different nights of the week.
 For example, Tuesday is “Reading Night” so the tv stays off, the music stays on, and we each choose a book or something to read (or a podcast since my husband isn’t the biggest fan of reading – but this night was actually his idea!).
 Thursdays we have “Game Night”, we have to play at least one game before turning on the TV.
-Our other nights we have a rule of taking a walk and waiting until 9pm to turn on the TV, and really, turning the TV on has only come down to Wednesday nights (Modern Family and Blackish can’t be missed).
+Our other nights we have a rule of taking a walk and waiting until 9pm to turn on the TV, and really, turning the TV on has only come down to Wednesday nights (Modern Family can’t be missed).

 These various tips and tricks have been extremely helpful for myself and my family to reduce screen time.
 Although some of them are specific and might not apply to everyone, hopefully, one or two of these can be of help.
 I’d like to say I never go on social media or rarely watch TV without having to write this blog, but hopefully there are others of you out there with the same struggles.
 Share your own tips and tricks, we can all learn from one another!